UserNombre/usernombre.github.io/_posts/2025-06-17-linux-program-execution-part-i.md

     It may appear strange for `fork` wrapper to end up invoking the `clone` system call, but this has been done since at least version [2.3.2](https://elixir.bootlin.com/glibc/glibc-2.3.2/source/nptl/sysdeps/unix/sysv/linux/i386/fork.c#L27) in `i386`, probably because in the kernel `sys_fork` also ends up delegating to `sys_clone`.

+[^linux-syscalls]:
+    See:
+    - {{ "https://0xax.gitbooks.io/linux-insides/content/SysCall/linux-syscall-2.html" | generate_resource: "How does the Linux kernel handle a system call" }}
+    - {{ "https://juliensobczak.com/inspect/2021/08/10/linux-system-calls-under-the-hood/#kernel-mode-linux" | generate_resource: "Linux System Calls Under The Hood" }}
+    - {{ "https://lwn.net/Articles/604287/" | generate_resource: "Anatomy of a system call, part 1" }}
+    - {{ "https://lwn.net/Articles/604515/" | generate_resource: "Anatomy of a system call, part 2" }}

+[^linux-utlk]:
+    Everything that follows is my best attempt at explaining how the kernel creates a new process and starts its execution.
+There will probably be some gaps in it, so I would recommend the reader to grab a copy of [Understanding the Linux Kernel](https://www.oreilly.com/library/view/understanding-the-linux/0596005652/) to expand on some of the topics.

+    It is the most comprehensive book on the subject, and although a bit outdated (the 3rd edition was written for version 2.6), it's still very useful to understand the big picture, which has not changed that much over the years.

+[^linux-vmap-stack]:
+    The actual definition of `alloc_thread_stack_node` depends on the {{ "VMAP_STACK" | generate_definition_link }}
+    configuration option, which on `x86-64` ends up enabled by default.

+    Further reading:
+    - {{ "https://lwn.net/Articles/692208/" | generate_resource: "Virtually mapped kernel stacks" }}
+    - {{ "https://www.kernel.org/doc/html/latest/mm/vmalloced-kernel-stacks.html" | generate_resource: "Virtually Mapped Kernel Stack Support" }}

+[^linux-namespaces]:
+    Since the introduction of PID namespaces in version [2.6.24](https://lwn.net/Articles/259217/) the value returned is the virtual process identifier.

+    Further reading:
+    - {{ "https://lwn.net/Articles/531114/" | generate_resource: "Namespaces in operation, part 1: namespaces overview" }}
+    - {{ "https://blog.quarkslab.com/digging-into-linux-namespaces-part-1.html" | generate_resource: "Digging into Linux namespaces - part 1" }}